LLNL/fudge/doc/html/_sources/tutorial/index.rst.txt

       in a transport code;

-I will assume throughout this tutorial that you have correctly installed fudge (see :ref:`installation` if you haven't), the Python scripting language (version 2.7.x or 3.6.x and later) and the Python extensions numpy and matplotlib.
+I will assume throughout this tutorial that you have correctly installed fudge (see :ref:`installation` if you haven't), the Python scripting language (version 3.7 and later) and the Python extensions numpy and matplotlib.
 I will also assume that you have working knowledge of the Python scripting language and that you are involved in nuclear data enterprise in some fashion (so I don't have to define things like "evaluation").

-Let's begin with the most important thing.
-Make sure fudge is in your PYTHONPATH!
+Let's begin with the most important thing: if you installed FUDGE using the Makefile, make sure fudge is in your PYTHONPATH!
 You can do this a few different ways, depending on what shell you use.

     * For bash (or ksh, zsh)::